ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 It achieves this by opening as many connections to the target web server as it can, and holding them open as long as possible by sending a partial request, and adding to it periodically (to keep the connection alive) but never completing it.
 Affected servers use threads to handle each concurrent connection, and have a limit on the total number of threads.
 Under slowloris attack, the pool of threads is consumed by the attacker and the service will deny connection attempts from legitimate users.

-Slowloris was used in 2009 against Iranian government servers during protests related to the elections.   ideal for attacks on servers in places where there’s a concern about there being enough bandwidth for a brute-force DDoS to succeed, or where there’s concern about the collateral damage to other users on the same network.
-That’s why Slowloris was used against Iranian servers during the protests around the Iranian elections in 2009.
+Slowloris was used in 2009 against Iranian government servers during protests related to the elections that year.

 ## Results